 During the cold winter months, your primary objective is often staying warm.
 Embrace your inner celebrity and consider a pair of elegant, waterproof knee-high or over-the-knee boots.

 Because they come up so high on your leg, these boots cut down on wind exposure and help keep your legs warm all season long.
 Try a pair of sophisticated, black over-the-knee suede boots for a timeless look that goes with any color scheme.

-If you prefer bolder colors, try a knee-high riding boot in shimmering maroon.
+If you prefer bolder colors, try a knee-high riding boot in burnt orange leather.
 These boots will keep you warm and dry as well as add a little sparkle to your wardrobe.

 If you live in warmer climates, winter might mean more rain than snow.
 If you want a boot that will keep your feet dry from winter rains, consider investing in a stylish pair of rubber boots.

 Rubber boots don't have to be boring or basic — go with a timeless and spunky cheetah-print boot, or try a city-inspired plaid pattern.
 For a classic look, consider a perky red pair of rubber boots, or try on a pair of sleek black rubber booties.